andreacasalino/Minimal-Socket/README.md

 **Download compiled binaries**

-You can simply download and use the binaries of the latest master version [here](https://github.com/andreacasalino/Cross-Platform-Socket/actions/)
+You can simply download and use the binaries of the latest master version [here](https://github.com/andreacasalino/Cross-Platform-Socket/actions/runs/640613596)

+If you have found this library usefull, remember to **start** it